 gets very hot (even in Spring and Fall).
 The solution is to start

-early–aim for 60 minutes before sunrise.
+early–aim for 60 minutes before first light.
 An added benefit to an

 early start is the trail will not be crowded, meaning less time spent

 yielding and more serenity.
 But starting early means you will depart

 before the restaurants open, leading to the second tip:

 Bring Your Own Breakfast and Some Extra Coffee: The Bright Angel and El Tovar Restaurants open at 6: